Cephrius/weatherApp/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, feel free to contact the development team at [Your Email Address].
+If you have any questions, suggestions, or feedback, feel free to contact me at [chiedozie.ehileme@gmail.com].

 Thank you for using the Weather App!
 We hope it helps you stay prepared and informed about the weather conditions in your desired locations.